liferay-search/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/02-web-content/01-managing-web-content-intro.markdown

 integrated with Liferay's services so advanced template developers can use them to query for data stored elsewhere on your website.

-To demonstrate @product@'s Web Content Management features, you'll create and manage content on Liferay for the ambitious (and fictitious) *Lunar Resort* project.
+To demonstrate @sharepoint@'s Web Content Management features, you'll create and manage content on Liferay for the ambitious (and fictitious) *Lunar Resort* project.
 The Lunar Resort project specializes in facilitating lunar vacations.
 It provides space shuttle transportation from the Earth to the Moon and back,